Michigan COVID: Here’s what to know May 21, 2021

-Testing has been steady around 35,000 diagnostic tests reported per day on average, with the 7-day positive rate below 7% as of Wednesday, lower than one week ago.
+Testing has been steady around 35,000 diagnostic tests reported per day on average, with the 7-day positive rate around 6% as of Thursday, lower than one week ago.
 Hospitalizations have declined over the last three weeks.

 Overall, new cases have slowed over the last 21 days.
-The state’s 7-day moving average for daily cases was 1,453 on Wednesday -- the lowest in several weeks.
-The 7-day death average was 50 on Wednesday, slightly lower than the last two weeks.
+The state’s 7-day moving average for daily cases was 1,355 on Thursday -- the lowest in several weeks.
+The 7-day death average was 58 on Thursday.
 The state’s fatality rate is 2.1%.
-The state also reports “active cases,” which were listed at 110,000 on Wednesday.
+The state also reports “active cases,” which were listed at 111,000 on Thursday.
 More than 755,000 have recovered in Michigan.

 Related: 4 data points that show how Michigan COVID surge has slowed as vaccine coverage increased